 Business entities or individuals in the United States need a Social Security Number (SSN) to become eligible for social security benefits, employment, and tax purposes.

 If you are operating a sole proprietorship or a single-member LLC, no federal guidelines require the need for an SSN to operate in the United States legally.

-If you do not have an SSN, it is still possible to form a business entity in the United States; however, there are other methods that must be used in order to identify and verify the individual or company.
+If you do not have an SSN, it is still possible to form a business entity or open business bank accounts in the United States; however, there are other methods that must be used in order to identify and verify the individual or company as an international applicant.

 How to Obtain an SSN?